VNC Penetration Testing (Port 5901)

-Open the terminal and follow the given below steps by executing given command for VNC installation.
+Open the terminal and follow the given below steps by executing a given command for VNC installation.

-Given below command will installs the desktop, Unity, as well as several packages that are required for the graphical interface to work properly.
+Given below command will install the desktop, Unity, as well as several packages that are required for the graphical interface to work properly.

 sudo apt-get install gnome-panel gnome-settings-daemon metacity nautilus gnome-terminal

-Now type following command for VNC server installation.
+Now type the following command for VNC server installation.

 sudo apt-get install vnc4server